 One Sunday evening, my sister asked Dad if there were any ghosts at the oil rig.
 She meant it more as a joke – she didn’t honestly believe in ghosts – but Dad smiled and said, “Sure, there are.
 They were alive, though.”

 It piqued my curiosity.
 Leaning forward, I asked, “What do you mean, Dad?
 How can ghosts be alive?”

 “Well, if you work in the middle of the ocean, you need to be mentally resilient.
-You need to make peace with the fact that you won’t see your family for the most of the year and that you will likely stare at an infinite amount of water even when it’s your off day since transportation is quite limited there,” Dad explained.
+You need to make peace with the fact that you won’t see your family for most of the year and that you will likely start at an infinite amount of water even when it’s your off day since transportation is quite limited there,” Dad explained.